soumikbdba/sl_confgmt/README.md

-This repository includes two files for setting up and configuring a server:
+This repository includes two files for setting up and configuring a server or multiple servers:
+This script should be run from the specified directory and both scripts should be placed on same directory.

 bootstrap.sh
 config_management.py